-It wasn't as effective as it was hyped up to be by advertisements but with an estimated 2hp/3lbft gain and a gain of 0.8mpg from this mod, I wasn't complaining!
+It wasn't as effective as it was hyped up to be by advertisements but the engine was slightly more responsive, and there was a gain of 0.8mpg from this mod, so I wasn't complaining!

 13. Relocated IAT sensor to cold airbox (April 2001, 135k miles)

 Rear wheel torque was increased by 4lbft at 1500rpm, 6lbft at 2000rpm, 7lbft at 2500rpm and 7lbft at 3000rpm.
 Pinging under load above 3000rpm was reduced but the engine was still running lean.
 Gas mileage was unchanged at 20.5mpg.

 14. Ford Racing 24lb/hr injectors (October 2001, 143k miles)

 The stock injectors flow only 21.0lb/hr at a factory-preset fuel pressure of 39psi and cannot provide enough fuel for 220hp.
 The Ford injectors flow 24.0lb/hr at 39psi and satisfy the engine's demand for additional fuel.
 When I installed them the pinging was eliminated and performance slightly improved.
 Unfortunately gas mileage took a dive from 20.5mpg to a miserable 17.8mpg and the engine now ran too rich!
 Since the engine no longer needed the extra fuel enrichment from the relocated IAT sensor, I plugged the wiring harness back into the stock sensor.